ncalc/ncalc/README.md

 NCalc is a mathematical expressions evaluator in .NET.
 NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.

+## Docs
+Need help or want to learn more?
+[Check our docs.](https://ncalc.github.io/ncalc/articles/Index.html)

 ## Project Description

 NCalc is a .NET library for evaluating mathematical expressions.
 It can handle various types of expressions, including those with static or dynamic parameters, as well as custom functions.